 To override the Content-type in your clients, use the HTTP Accept Header, append the .xml suffix or ?format=xml

-The following are sample HTTP requests and responses.
 The placeholders shown need to be replaced with actual values.

 POST /xml/reply/SpiGreensheetExportRequest HTTP/1.1